Minibunny14/Repository_Of_Knowledge-STM32-/README.md

 ### Cortex-M3
 * Optimisation done to provide a balance between performace and power effeciency, its often used in more complex embedded applications.
 ### Cortex-M4
-* Here is where Digital Signal Processing instructions is added, which is useful for audio processing(signal sampling etc.), motor control and more.
+* Here is where Digital Signal Processing (DSP) instructions is added, which is useful for audio processing(signal sampling etc.), motor control and more.
 Essentially this would be used mainly for robotics, mechatronics etc.